jdeolive/geotools-old/docs/tutorial/quickstart/eclipse.rst

    .. image:: images/QuickstartOpen.png
       :scale: 60

-5. The application will connect to your shapefile, 1.produce a map context and display the shapefile.
+5. The application will connect to your shapefile, produce a map context, and display the shapefile.

    .. image:: images/QuickstartMap.png
       :scale: 60